audioplastic/ooura/README.md

 ### Correctness
 This implementation has been tested using power-of-2 FFT sizes against trusted reference values (however, I accept no responsibility if this trashes your app, or for any other damages).
 To test yourself, clone the repository from GitHub and run `npm install` to install (just to install the test runner), then run `npm test`.

-### Usage
+### Usage: Real
-This implementation performs in place single sided real FFT and inverse-FFT on double precision javascript `TypedArray`.
+This implementation performs real FFT and inverse-FFT using double precision javascript `TypedArray`.
 Below is an example of typical extraction of the split-complex spectrum, and back conversion to real array.
-Faster in-place interleaved FFT operations are also available for both real and complex transforms, which are documented in the [benchmarking](https://github.com/audioplastic/fft-js-benchmark).

 ```js
 var ooura = require('ooura');